lewissteele/cavu/README.md

 GET `api/car-park/1?from=2023-11-10&to=2023-11-20`

-if `from` and `to` are passed to the endpoint it will return the number of available spaces and the price for that date range
+If `from` and `to` are passed to the endpoint it will return the number of available spaces and the price for that date range

 #### Booking